haoliangyu/buffalojs-leaflet-presentation/README.md

 # intro-to-leaflet

-A tech talk at BuffaloJS about mapping with Leaflet.
+A tech talk at BuffaloJS about geographic data and mapping with Leaflet

 **[Open the slides at your browser](https://haoliangyu.github.io/intro-to-leaflet)**!